drimakesstuff/Desktop_Pets/README.md

 - 🩷 **Draggable Stickers**: Move them anywhere on your screen.
 - 🐶 **Always on Top**: Stickers float above all other apps.
 - 🎨 **Transparent Window**: Frameless and minimal, just your stickers.
-- 🌈 **Flexible Layouts**: Grid, line, or scattered — customize your arrangement.
+- 🌈 **Flexible Layouts**: Grid, line, or scattered, customize your arrangement.
 - 🖼️ **Custom Stickers**: Easily add your own PNG images.

 ---